-If someone you know shows signs that they are experiencing, or have been a victim of, harassment, sexual assault, relationship violence, or stalking, there are ways you can help:
+If someone you know shows signs they are experiencing, or have been a victim of, harassment, sexual assault, relationship violence, or stalking, there are ways you can help:

-• First of all, believe them!
-Don't immediately question or dismiss their experience.
+- Believe them!
+Do not immediately question or dismiss their experience. - Listen to your friend.
+Keep questions to a minimum and ask how you can help. - Assure them it is not their fault, this has happened.

-- Listen to your friend.
-Keep questions to a minimum and ask how you can help. - Assure them that it is not their fault that this has happened. - Tell them that help is available!
+• Tell them help is available!
 Share the resources on our Get Help page, and let them know that you are here to support them in whatever choices they make.

-If you believe that someone you know may be experiencing sexual violence of some kind, use your voice to let them know you care about their well-being, and that you can help.
+If you believe that someone you know may be experiencing sexual violence of some kind, use your voice to let him or her know you care about his or her well-being, and that you can help.
 Encourage this person to seek help.
 Getting help promptly can alleviate crisis and protect the health and well-being of your friend.